 Import user attributes using custom mappings

-You can port existing user attributes into Advanced Server Access when you have an existing deployment and want to keep your user and group configuration consistent as you migrate your infrastructure management to Advanced Server Access.
+Teams can port existing user attributes into Advanced Server Access from a pre-existing deployment.
+This is commonly used if the team wants to retain any user and group metadata as they migrate infrastructure to Advanced Server Access.

 To import a configuration using custom mappings: